jberkel/sms-backup-plus/README.md

 ### <a name="whatsapp-support">WhatsApp support</a>

-Note: due to several changes to the WhatsApp encryption mechanism it is no longer possible to reliably back up WhatsApp messages.
-There exist some workarounds though using an external app named [Tri-Crypt][].
-You can find instructions [here][WhatsApp-Workaround] (thank you [+AbinashBishoyi][] !).

-Please don't file bug reports against this, WhatsApp backup support is no longer supported.
+Please don't file bug reports against this, WhatsApp backup support is no longer supported or included in the latest version.

-If you still want to enable the backup in SMS Backup+, go to "Advanced Settings", then "Backup Settings" and tick the "Backup WhatsApp" checkbox.

-The messages will be backed up to the "WhatsApp" label in Gmail.
-Note that WhatsApp messages are backup only, there is no way to restore them.

 ### <a name="3rdparty">3rd party app integration</a>